Darkempire78/Music-Discord-Bot/README.md

 # Music Discord Bot

 A Discord bot with more than 30+ commands which allows to play music on your server efficiently.
 Supports Youtube, Spotify, Deezer and Soundcloud links.
+Skips intros and blanks in the music with [Sponsorblock](https://sponsor.ajay.app/) (optional).

 ## Installation